Tianjin Binhai International Airport

 VFR

-Tianjin Binhai International Airport is currently reporting visual flight rules (VFR) conditions with broken clouds at 4,000 feet and 10 miles or greater visibility.
+Tianjin Binhai International Airport is currently reporting visual flight rules (VFR) conditions with clear skies.

 Wind Analysis